About This Project

-As a Senior Associate with TEI, Kelsey focuses on modeling multi-modal transportation networks and mapping in GIS.
+As a Principal Associate with TEI, Kelsey focuses on modeling multi-modal transportation networks and mapping in GIS.
 Passionate about both data analysis and graphic design, she enjoys partnering with organizations large and small to produce maps and other visualizations that tell stories, prompt conversations, and inform on-the-ground decisions.

 Kelsey earned her bachelor’s degree from Rice University with a major in Mathematical Economic Analysis.
 She was also in the first group to earn the Certificate in Civic Leadership, for her capstone research project on ridership forecasting for Houston METRO.